autognc/ELDP_IntelAeroInstructions/README.md

 	```

 - Configure barrier to start with terminator
 	- Right-click on terminator window, click on Preferences, within Layouts add Custom command to desired window for barrier to run on.
-You will need two windows: on one, choose the following command (makes mouse visible on startup) ```gsettings set org.gnome.settings-daemon.plugins.cursor active false```, while the following command goes on the second one: ```./barrier/build/bin/barrierc -f --enable-crypto 192.168.1.200```
+You will need two windows: on one, choose the following command (makes mouse visible on startup) ```gsettings set org.gnome.settings-daemon.plugins.cursor active false; bash```, while the following command goes on the second one: ```./barrier/build/bin/barrierc -f --enable-crypto 192.168.1.200; bash```

 	- Make terminator open on startup: open ```Startup Applications``` and click on Add.
 On the desired command, just type ```terminator```, which is the command line to start Terminator.